Biology: Cell cycle

 The cell cycle is a series of events that take place in a cell that cause it to divide into two daughter cells.
 These events include the duplication of its DNA and some of its organelles, and the subsequent partitioning of its cytoplasm into two daughter cells in a process called cell division.
 In eukaryotes (i.e., animal, plant, fungal, and protist cells), there are two distinct types of cell division: mitosis and meiosis.
 Mitosis is part of the cell cycle, in which replicated chromosomes are separated into two new nuclei.
 Cell division gives rise to genetically identical cells in which the total number of chromosomes is maintained.
 In general, mitosis (division of the nucleus) is preceded by the S stage of interphase (during which the DNA is replicated) and is often followed by telophase and cytokinesis; which divides the cytoplasm, organelles and cell membrane of one cell into two new cells containing roughly equal shares of these cellular components.
 The different stages of mitosis all together define the mitotic phase of an animal cell cycle—the division of the mother cell into two genetically identical daughter cells.
 The cell cycle is a vital process by which a single-celled fertilized egg develops into a mature organism, as well as the process by which hair, skin, blood cells, and some internal organs are renewed.
 After cell division, each of the daughter cells begin the interphase of a new cycle.
 In contrast to mitosis, meiosis results in four haploid daughter cells by undergoing one round of DNA replication followed by two divisions.
 Homologous chromosomes are separated in the first division (meiosis I), and sister chromatids are separated in the second division (meiosis II).
 Both of these cell division cycles are used in the process of sexual reproduction at some point in their life cycle.
 Both are believed to be present in the last eukaryotic common ancestor.

 Prokaryotes (i.e., archaea and bacteria) can also undergo cell division (or binary fission).
-Unlike the processes of mitosis and meiosis in eukaryotes, binary fission takes in prokaryotes takes place without the formation of a spindle apparatus on the cell.
+Unlike the processes of mitosis and meiosis in eukaryotes, binary fission in prokaryotes takes place without the formation of a spindle apparatus on the cell.
 Before binary fission, DNA in the bacterium is tightly coiled.
 After it has uncoiled and duplicated, it is pulled to the separate poles of the bacterium as it increases the size to prepare for splitting.
-Growth of a new cell wall begins to separate the bacterium (triggered by FtsZ polymerization and "Z-ring" formation) The new cell wall (septum) fully develops, resulting in the complete split of the bacterium.
+Growth of a new cell wall begins to separate the bacterium (triggered by FtsZ polymerization and "Z-ring" formation).
+The new cell wall (septum) fully develops, resulting in the complete split of the bacterium.
 The new daughter cells have tightly coiled DNA rods, ribosomes, and plasmids.